ktgrondahl/SOAR_Practice/Tutorials/SemanticMemory.md

 ### How would you retrieve this type of information?

 How are we able to retrieve this knowledge from the semantic memory?
 There are multiple methods we will discuss in detail, but both methods rely on built-in links in working memory.
 The standard graph of working memory shows an attribute ^smem.
-Branching off smem we find attributes ^command and ^result.
+Branching off ^smem we find attributes ^command and ^result.

 ![Smem Introduction](./images/shared-standard-working-memory.jpg)